projects

 Greenpeace - Stop Climate Change

-Friends of the Earth: Safe Climate
+Friends of the Earth: Climate Change

 Transition Towns - making changes in your local community

-The Guardian - special report and links
+The Guardian - reports and links

 *Disclaimer: effectiveness is dependent on (i) moles being unaffected by climate change in your locality, for instance through habitat change, loss of food sources, increased vulnerability to pests and diseases or drowning (ii) rates of sea level rises not escalating still further due to unaltered human activity.

-Photograph by Michael David Hill, 2005.
+Photograph of mole by Michael David Hill, 2005.

 artE